094459/newsletter-oss-projects/README.md

 # Open Source projects on AWS

+**cumuli-aws-console-chat**

+[cumuli-aws-console-chat](https://aws-oss.beachgeek.co.uk/3j2)  is an open source Chrome extension that provides similar functionality to Amazon Q. The Cumuli Chrome extension adds a side panel with LLM chat to all AWS pages, and lets you add screenshots of the console to your queries to get context-aware responses.
+It's similar to Amazon Q but uses GPT-4 Turbo with vision.
+Check out the repo that includes a demo video of it in action.(#183)

 **weaviate-on-eks**

 [weaviate-on-eks](https://aws-oss.beachgeek.co.uk/3d4) this repository includes sample code that can be used to deploy and configure an instance of the [Weaviate](https://aws-oss.beachgeek.co.uk/3d5) distributed vector database on EKS. (#177)